datumbox/clamtk-gtk3/README.md

 ### Limitations/Bugs

 Probably a lot.
 Let me know, please.
-Ranting on some bulletin board somewhere on one of dozens of Linux sites will not improve things.
+Ranting on some bulletin board somewhere on one of dozens of Linux sites will not fix bugs or improve the program.
 See the section below for contact info.

 ## Contributing

 ### Locale/Internationalization

-Version 2.20 is the first ClamTk version to offer this.
+ClamTk has supported multiple languages for many years now.
 Have time on your hands and want to contribute?
-See the Launchpad page at https://launchpad.net/clamtk
+See the [Launchpad page](https://launchpad.net/clamtk).

 Note that some builds do not account for other than English languages because they have not yet updated their build/spec files.
 A polite email to the respective maintainer may fix this.